PowerShell/PowerShell/docs/cmdlet-example/README.md

 - [Microsoft.PowerShell.5.ReferenceAssemblies][powershell]: Contains the SDK
   reference assemblies for PowerShell version 5.
 Targets the `net40` framework.

-- [netstandard1.5][]: The target framework for .NET Core portable libraries.
+- [netstandard1.3][]: The target framework for .NET Core portable libraries.
   This is an abstract framework that will work anywhere its dependencies work.
+  Specifically, the 1.3 version allows this assembly to work even on Windows PowerShell with Desktop .NET.

 - `"imports": [ "net4" ]`: Since the PowerShell reference assemblies target the
   older `net40` framework, we `import` it here to tell `dotnet restore` that we